 After meditation, let's visit Japanese garden and temple to feel more about zen!

-- Anyone over 12 years can join this tour
+- Anyone over 12 years old can join this tour.

-- Out of respect for other guests and to ensure the best tour for everyone, we must start the tour on time.
+- Out of respect for other guests and to ensure the best experience for everyone, we must start the tour on time.

-- You will not be able to join the tour, get refund or rescheduled if you are late for the tour and missed the group.
+- You will not be able to join the tour, receive a refund, or reschedule if you are late and miss the group.

 - For a full refund, cancel at least 24 hours in advance of the tour starting time.